Viola-Mugambwa/Data-Analysis-/README.md

 - Furthermore the data shows an overall spike in high unemployment rates from 2017 to 2024.
 - looking at the overall performance of months, august and february registered high unemployment rates, while march and april scored low.
 ### Observations
- -Overall the data shows that unemployment rates continued to increase as the yeasr progressed for people with the age of 16-19 which can be attributed to time in school and low unemployment rates seen in age 35-444, 45-55 can be said is the age group when most people are set in their careers.
+ -Overall the data shows that unemployment rates continued to increase as the years  progressed for age of 16-19 to 20-24,which can be attributed to time in school.
+On the other hand, low unemployment rates registered in age group 35-44 & 45-55 which can be attributed to being the most common age range when people are set in their careers and working towards retirement security.

 ### Limitations
--2008 recorded  11 months data and 2024 recorded 3 months worth of data recorded which in away couldnot be used to give conclusive data in reference to other years.
+- 2008 & 2024 recorded  (11 & 3 months) consequentively.
+This affected the analysis process by year and feared to give inconclusive data.
+However, analysis by month was done to get an overall unemployment rate throughout the 17 year period by month .
+Its worth noting that the overall annual perfomance in the 17 year period was based on the months that had a full 12 month unemployment recording.
 ### References
   - Cousera online/Data Analytics with excel
   - Edx online / Sql for Beginners